d3b-center/pbta-splicing/analyses/oncoprint/README.md

 Module authors: Ammar Naqvi (@naqvia), Jo Lynne Rokita (@jharenza)

-The purpose of this module is to assess CLK1 exon 4 PSI levels in the context of
+The purpose of this module is to assess CLK1 exon 4 PSI levels in the context of mutations

 ## Usage
 ### How to Run: